St Margarets School Chapel door on a sunny day

 Morven Longton

 Morven attended St Margaret's between 2002 and 2004.
-She graduated from Durham University with a first class degree in Education Studies and Psychology.
-Morven then completed her PGCE through the Teach First programme where she also gained her Masters in Transformational Leadership.
-Following time spent teaching various age groups in primary schools in London and Kent, Morven took on the role as Assistant Head (academic) at Garden House School in Sloane Square.
-Most recently, she was the head at the Village Prep School in Belsize Park.
-Morven lives in Northamptonshire with her husband, Henry and new addition, Florence born in December 2023.
+She graduated from Durham University with a first class degree in Education Studies and Psychology and completed her PGCE through the Teach First programme, where she also gained her Masters in Transformational Leadership.
+Following time spent teaching various age groups in primary schools in London and Kent, Morven took on the role as Assistant Head (Academic) at Garden House School in Sloane Square and later moving to become Head of The Village Prep School in Belsize Park.
+Morven now lives in Northamptonshire with her husband and 2 young children and teaches Year 6 in a local primary school.
+Morven is the EYFS Link Governor.

 Malcolm Spooner